amazon-ion/ion-docs/_books/ion-1-1/src/glossary.md

 The specification of a new entity.

 **directive**<br/>
-A keyword or unit of data in an Ion document that affects the encoding environment, and thus the way the document's data is decoded.
+A keyword or unit of data in an Ion document that affects the encoding environment, and thus the way the document's data is encoded and decoded.
 In Ion 1.0 there are two directives: _Ion version markers_, and the _symbol table directives_.
 Ion 1.1 adds _encoding directives_.